-- (1) Mandatory redemption in whole but not in part, at the sole option of the Lender, at a redemption price equal to the unpaid principal amount together with unpaid interest through redemption.
-Redemption without premium or penalty is available on the following dates: December 1, 2011; December 1, 2016; or December 1, 2021.
-The lender must give 180 days' notice for mandatory redemption and they can only do so in the years 2012, 2017 and 2022.
-On July 30, 2009, the Lender waived the December 31, 2011 put option. - (2) Special mandatory redemption given certain circumstances, in whole or in part as the case may be, at redemption price equal to the principal amount together with all unpaid interest through redemption plus applicable penalties.
+- Mandatory redemption in whole but not in part, at the sole option of the Lender, at a redemption price equal to the unpaid principal amount together with unpaid interest through redemption.
+Redemption without premium or penalty is available on the following dates: December 1, 2016 or December 1, 2021.
+The lender must give 180 days' notice for mandatory redemption and they can only do so in the years 2012, 2017 and 2022. - 2.
+Special mandatory redemption given certain circumstances, in whole or in part as the case may be, at redemption price equal to the principal amount together with all unpaid interest through redemption plus applicable penalties.

-2002 Series Revenue Bond
+2002 Series revenue bond

 On September 18, 2002, pursuant to a loan and financing agreement (Second Financing) between the Corporation, the Issuer, and the Lender, the Town of Berlin issued a qualified tax-exempt \$5,000,000 Berlin, Maryland Corporation Revenue Bond (Atlantic General Hospital Facility), 2002 Series (the 2002 Bond) dated September 1, 2002.
 Its proceeds were used to finance a portion of the cost of the acquisition, construction and equipping of an expansion of the existing hospital facility for additional emergency, surgical, and outpatient service capacity.
-The Second Financing requires monthly payments by the Corporation directly to the Lender sufficient to meet the principal and interest requirements of the 2002 Bond through its maturity on September 18, 2027.
+The Second Financing requires monthly payments by the Corporation directly to the Lender sufficient to meet the principal and interest requirements of the 2002 Bond through its maturity on September 1, 2027.
 Initially, interest was paid at 65% of the prime rate; however, from January 1, 2003 until such time that the Corporation enters into a swap arrangement, the Corporation has the option to direct a change in the interest rate between the initial rate and the weighted BMA calculation plus 165 basis points on any quarterly conversion date.